itaicohengroup/watershed_cells_gui/README.md

 _Figure 2. watershed_cell_gui initial appearance_

-### Import Image
+### Select Images

-In the `Import Image` panel, click the `Browse` button to open a dialog box and select the image you want to process.
+In the `Select Images` panel, click the `Add` button to open a dialog box and select an image you want to process.
 To follow this example, use the included `test.tiff` file.
-This will then load and display the selected image.
+Click `Load Selected` to import and display the selected image.
 The `Segmentation` panel shows a grayscale version of the image used for finding regions, whle the `Classification` panel shows a full color version used for segmentation.
 At this point, the GUI should look like Figure 3.
-You can use the toolbar buttons to zoom/pan and inspect the plots.
+You can use the toolbar buttons to zoom/pan and inspect the images.

 <img src="private/quickstart_fig3.png" width="600px"/>